Cormac J. Carney: Legal career

-Carney practiced law Los Angeles for four years with Latham & Watkins and eleven years with O'Melveny & Myers.
+Carney practiced law in Los Angeles for four years with Latham & Watkins and eleven years with O'Melveny & Myers.

-Judicial service
+Judicial career

 California state court

-In October 2001, Carney was appointed by Governor Gray Davis to the bench of the California Superior Court in Orange County.
+In October 2001, Carney was appointed by California Governor Gray Davis to the bench of the Orange County Superior Court.
 He served on the state bench, presiding over civil and criminal trials, until his appointment to the federal district court.

-Federal district court
+Federal judicial service

-Appointment

 On January 7, 2003, Carney was nominated by President George W. Bush to a seat on the United States District Court for the Central District of California vacated by Carlos R. Moreno.
 A substantial majority of the American Bar Association's Standing Committee on the Federal Judiciary rated Carney as "qualified" for the post, while a minority of the committee members abstained.
 (ABA rankings of judicial nominees are on a three-part scale: well-qualified, qualified, and not qualified.)
-Carney was confirmed by the U.S. Senate on April 7, 2003, on a vote of 80–0, and received his commission on April 9, 2003.
+Carney was confirmed by the United States Senate on April 7, 2003, on an 80–0 vote, and received his commission on April 9, 2003.
+He assumed senior status on May 31, 2024.